-The World Bank's work toward protecting biodiversity includes establishing and expanding protected area systems, such as the Amazon Region Protected Areas program (ARPA) in Brazil.
+The World Bank's work toward protecting biodiversity includes establishing and expanding protected area systems, such as the Amazon Region Protected Areas program (ARPA) in Brazil. and the new Regional Amazon Landscape Program financed by GEF and covering Brazil, Colombia and Peru.
 The program has helped protect around 60 million hectares of rainforest.
 A study published by the U.S. National Academy of Sciences credits ARPA with a 37% decrease in deforestation between 2004 and 2009.
 The Bank is also applying the lessons learned from this experience into a new project in Brazil that aims to triple the marine area under protection while directly benefiting 800,000 people.

 Ensuring biodiversity considerations are factored into World Bank infrastructure projects is another key area of work.
-For example, in Honduras, a Rural Roads Project included the establishment of a 2,000 ha protected area for the Honduran Emerald, an endemic hummingbird that was being threatened by the paving and widening of a road.
+For example, in the Malawi Shire Valley Transformation Project, the main irrigation canal will include a tall, permanent drop structure to prevent the possibility that invasive fish species could enter Lake Malawi, a globally renowned freshwater ecosystem with hundreds of fish species found nowhere else.
 In Laos, the Nam Theun II hydroelectricity project led to the establishment of a major new national protected area along the watershed of the Nakai River.

 The Bank also makes investments that support the long-term viability of biodiverse areas, and helps establish institutions that safeguard natural capital.
-In South Africa’s Greater Addo Elephant National Park, a US$5.5 million investment spurred US$14.5 million in private sector investment and the creation of 614 jobs.
+In South Africa’s iSimangaliso Wetland Park, a strategic US$9 million investment led to the ecological restoration of Lake St. Lucia, South Africa’s largest estuary and a World Heritage Site.
+This innovative protected area project also provides a model for effective benefits-sharing with local communities, as well as for resolving pending land claims in ways that do not damage the Park’s biodiversity or tourism value.
 The Coastal & Biodiversity Management Project in Guinea-Bissau helped establish the autonomous Institute for Biodiversity and Protected Areas (IBAP), to manage the country’s network of protected areas and endangered species.
 The project helped conserve 480,000 hectares of its coastal zone (13 % of the territory), together with local communities.
 These protected areas are considered national assets and are intended to form the backbone of a future tourism industry.

 Multi-stakeholder partnerships are an important aspect of the World Bank’s environmental engagement as they pool expertise, access, and resources.
 These partnerships comprise public sector, private sector, multi-lateral and civil society actors to advance collective action on some of the world’s most pressing biodiversity challenges.

-2015 saw the launch of the Global Partnership on Wildlife Conservation and Crime Prevention for Sustainable Development, a US$90 million grant program by the Global Environment Facility (GEF).
-As lead agency, the Bank coordinates the partnership of the Asian Development Bank, International Union for Conservation of Nature, United Nations Development Program, United Nations Environment Program, the World Bank and World Wildlife Fund.
-The partnership will focus on designing and implementing national strategies to help countries secure their wildlife resources, habitats and the benefits they derive from them and reduce poaching and illegal wildlife trafficking.
-It will support international efforts to stop the environmental and social crises generated by the poaching and illegal wildlife trafficking between Africa and Asia.
+The Bank is the lead agency of the Global Partnership on Wildlife Conservation and Crime Prevention for Sustainable Development, a US$131 million grant program by the Global Environment Facility (GEF) that is active in 19 countries.
+The program focuses on designing and implementing national strategies to help countries secure their wildlife resources, habitats, and the benefits they derive from them while also reducing poaching and illegal wildlife trafficking